Seven

 addressed most effectively and efficiently.

-The latest Board Member Zone & Term Summary can be found here.
+Board Member Zone & Term Summary

 Find board agendas, supplemental information or minutes of board meetings in the District Meetings Library.